CLCK0622/AI-prog/src-us_en/main.typ

 === Data Source

 Data for this project is mainly from several institutions: the National Geomatics Center of China, the National Catalogue Service For Geographic Information, the National Earth System Science Data Center, and the Geospatial Data Cloud.
 According to some geographic studies(ref), we should consider a large variety of factors, including height, slope, soil, climate, and residential area, when designing a new road.
 Specifically, the evaluation of a road design should focus on lowering the cost and stimulating the connection between areas.
-However, because of the limitation of data source and computing power, we simply choose height(DEM, tiff), rivers(shp), and residential areas(shp) as input as an example, while the road network as output.
+However, because of the limitation of data source and computing power, we simply choose height(`.tiff`), rivers(`.shp`), and residential areas(`.shp`) as input, while the road network as output.

 === Clipping and Re-projection

-For better efficiency and lower computing power, we clip the data into $2000 times 2000$ pixels.
-As the data is from different sources, we can read and reproject river, residential, road, and boundary data into EPSG:4490 @epsg4490 with geopandas.
+For better efficiency and lower computing power, we clip the data into $1500 times 1500$ pixels.
+As these datasets are from different sources and have different coordinate systems, we can read and reproject river, residential, road, and boundary data into EPSG:4490 with `geopandas` @epsg4490.

 === Visualization

-We choose Ningxia Province as an example.
+We choose Ningxia Hui Autonomous Region as an example.
 The following graph is a picture generated from the geospatial data mentioned before.
-We utilize matplotlib for this step.
+We utilize `matplotlib` for this step.

-According to the graph, the blue lines are rivers, while the red ones refer to roads.
+According to @Ningxia-geospatial-data, the blue lines are rivers, while the red ones refer to roads.
 These grey spots are residential spots.

 #figure(
   image("GPD-Ningxia.png"),
-  caption: [Data in Ningxia, China as an example.]
+  caption: [Geospatial data in Ningxia, China as an example.]
-)
+) <Ningxia-geospatial-data>

-After re-projecting coordinate systems and combining all single height files together, we can directly visualize the height data with Rasterio and Matplotlib.
-To save resources as mentioned above, we clipped the height data to $2000 times 2000$ pixels.
+After re-projecting coordinate systems and combining all single height files together, we can directly visualize the height data with `rasterio`, `geopandas` and `matplotlib`.
+To save resources as mentioned above, we clipped the height data to $1500 times 1500$ pixels.
+After visualization, we normalized the height data for better training.

 #figure(
   image("clipped_DEM.png"),
-  caption: [Height data (clipped) in Ningxia, China.]
+  caption: [Height data (clipped & normalized) in Ningxia, China.]
 )

 === Re-organized Data Structure